-[The Government of India has issued guidelines (see Appendix-V of RFP) for qualification of bidders seeking to acquire stakes in any public sector enterprise through the process of disinvestment.
+The Government of India has issued guidelines (see Appendix-V of RFP) for qualification of bidders seeking to acquire stakes in any public sector enterprise through the process of disinvestment.
 These guidelines shall apply mutatis mutandis to this Bidding Process.
 The Utility shall be entitled to disqualify an Applicant in accordance with the aforesaid guidelines at any stage of the Bidding Process.
-Applicants must satisfy themselves that they are qualified to bid, and should give an undertaking to this effect in the form at Appendix-I]
+Applicants must satisfy themselves that they are qualified to bid, and should give an undertaking to this effect in the form at Appendix-I

 1.2.2 In the Bid Stage, the aforesaid short-listed Applicants, including their successors, (the “Bidders”, which expression shall, unless repugnant to the context, include the Members of the Consortium) are being called upon to submit their financial offers (the “Bids”) in accordance with the terms specified in the Bidding Documents.
 The Bid shall be valid for a period of not less than 120 days (one hundred and twenty days) from the Bid Due Date.